Skip to main content

 This script registers the Azure Data Exporter for BloodHound Enterprise (AzureHound)

-as an on-prem application in Microsoft Entra ID and Azure,
+as an application in Microsoft Entra ID and Azure, including all necessary read permissions

 The required PowerShell modules can be installed